DHTMLX/docs-suite/docs/dataview/api/dataview_itemheight_config.md

 # itemHeight

-@short: sets the height of an item
+@short: Optional.
+Sets the height of an item

 @signature: {'itemHeight?: number | string;'}